 Let’s Make a Simply Multi-Color HTV Design

 There are so many neat ways to use HTV vinyl.
 And there are so many different types to buy!
 You can even purchase multi-colored designs.
-But if you are like me and try to use up your stock of vinyl before you use it, buying more may not be the best solution.
-And when you have lots of bits and pieces, finding designs to use those can be a challenge.
-And this is where I learned how to make a multi-color HTV Shirt.
+But if you are like me and try to use up your stock of vinyl before you buy more, including all of your scrap bits, they may be the trick for you.
+When you have lots of bits and pieces, finding designs to use those can be a challenge.
+And this is where I learned how to use HTV scraps in one cut to make a multi-color HTV Shirt.

 I am not talking about layering HTV.
 If that is what you are looking for, you can read about that here.
 I am talking about making a multi-color design HTV shirt.
 This can use up your scrap bits, or you can cut out specific shapes and sizes.
 But this creative way to use lots of scrap colors has rocked my world.
 So, let’s get started.